-Project proposals scoring overall between 60% and 74% will be subject to further discussions and a final decision will be taken by the MC.
+Project proposals scoring overall between 60% and 100% will be subject to further discussions and a final decision will be taken by the MC (considering the funds allocation per priority and/ or specific objective).
 Final decision on financing the proposals will be taken by the MC, based on the results of the technical assessment coordinated by the MA/JS and the ranking list.